ebressert/ebressert.github.io/_posts/2015-01-20-eda-and-graphics.md

 title:      Exploratory Data Analysis and Graphics
 layout:     post
 date:       2015-01-20
-summary:    The essnential ingredient to any data science project is exploratory data analysis.
-It is comprised of the following operations to better understand new data - basic stats, graphics, hypotheses formulation and assessment of the best models/models to use.
+summary:    The essential ingredient to any data science project is exploratory data analysis.
+It is comprised of the following operations to better understand new data - basic stats, graphics, hypotheses formulation and assessment of the best models to use.
 Here we discuss the importance of graphics while exploring data.
 ---

 In data science, or any related quantitative field, we strive to understand and leverage our data for our objectives.
 These data will usually be part of a bigger project that we're working on where the workflow looks something like the following: